-- use a mobile phone or other devices in an unlawful manner - download, distribute or publish offensive messages or pictures - use obscene, inflammatory, racist, discriminatory or derogatory language - use language and/or threats of violence that may amount to bullying and/or harassment, or even stalking - insult, harass or attack others or use obscene or abusive language

-- deliberately waste printing and internet resources - damage computers, printers or network equipment - commit plagiarism or violate copyright laws - ignore teacher directions for the use of social media, online email and internet chat - send chain letters or spam email (junk mail) - knowingly download viruses or any other programs capable of breaching the department's network security - use in-phone cameras anywhere a normal camera would be considered inappropriate, such as in change rooms or toilets - invade someone's privacy by recording personal conversations or daily activities and/or the further distribution (e.g. forwarding, texting, uploading, Bluetooth use etc.) of such material - use a mobile phone (including those with Bluetooth functionality) to cheat during exams or assessments - take into or use mobile devices at exams or during class assessment unless expressly permitted by school staff.
+- use a mobile phone or other devices in an unlawful manner - download, distribute or publish offensive messages or pictures - use obscene, inflammatory, racist, discriminatory or derogatory language - use language and/or threats of violence that may amount to bullying and/or harassment, or even stalking - insult, harass or attack others or use obscene or abusive language - deliberately waste printing and internet resources - damage computers, printers or network equipment - commit plagiarism or violate copyright laws - send chain letters or spam email (junk mail) - knowingly download viruses or any other programs capable of breaching the department's network security - use in-phone cameras anywhere a normal camera would be considered inappropriate, such as in change rooms or toilets - invade someone's privacy by recording personal conversations or daily activities and/or the further distribution (e.g. forwarding, texting, uploading, Bluetooth use etc.) of such material - use a mobile phone (including those with Bluetooth functionality) to cheat during exams or assessments - take into or use mobile devices at exams or during class assessment unless expressly permitted by school staff.